Application deadline: 15th October 2021

 In order to enrol onto our programmes, successful offer holders must be able to evidence that they can meet our requirements by the beginning of August in year of entry.
 Any applicants who feel that they could be eligible for the programme but who will not be able to provide evidence of meeting our requirements by August should instead apply in a later application cycle when they are able to do this.

-Can I apply for the four-year A102 and the five-year A100 programme?
+Graduate applicants for the four-year A102 and the five-year A100 programme

 Suitably qualified graduate applicants to Medicine are welcome to apply to both our four-year Graduate/Professional Entry Programme (A102) and our five-year programme (A100).
 Any interested applicants should check very carefully that they meet the requirements for both programmes and add both programme choices on the UCAS form.